simplyaryan/ChatSphere/README.md

 # ChatSphere
-Under development Chat app Will be implementing WebSocket support soon!
+Under development But a basic template is ready